MiniCheese26/IGG-LinkScraper/README.md

 * And either display the links or export them

 ## Todo
-* Add other hosts IGG-Games used.
+* Add other hosts IGG-Games uses.
-* Add automatic detection of avaliable hosts so it doesn't print all of them
+* ~~Add automatic detection of avaliable hosts so it doesn't print all of them~~
+* Save all links to a class level variable that you can recall

 This is my first real tool I've ever programmed in C# so it may be inefficient or hacky at places but it's a learning process isn't it?